apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ### Examples

-After enabling debug point `foo`, executed no more than five times.
+After activating debug point `foo`, executed no more than five times.

 ```
 curl -X POST "http://127.0.0.1:8030/api/debug_point/add/foo?execute=5"

 ```
-NOTE: You need to send the http request first, then run the code containing the debug point.

-## Passing custom parameters to debug point
+## Pass Custom Parameters
-Besides "timeout" and "execute" mentioned above, when enabling debug point, we can also pass other parameters.
+Besides "timeout" and "execute" mentioned above, when activating debug point, we can also pass our own parameters.

 ### API

 ```
-POST /api/debug_point/add/{debug_point_name}[?key1=value1&key2=value2&key3=value3...]
+POST /api/debug_point/add/{debug_point_name}[?k1=v1&k2=v2&k3=v3...]
 ```
-* `key1=value1` <br>
+* `k1=v1` <br>
-  key1 is parameter name and value1 is parameter value, <br>
+  The parameters are in a key=value fasion, k1 is parameter name and v1 is parameter value, <br>
-  The parameters passed to debug points in FE or BE code are in key=value fashion, <br>
   multiple key-value pairs are concatenated by '&'.